PaulGreer1/WebsiteLamp/README.md

 ## Configuration

-use the top level Config.php file to configure the software for your system, then copy this file to all the other app directories.
+Use the top level Config.php file to configure the system for your server, then copy this Config.php file to all the other app directories.